 For cases in which surgical resection is possible, preoperative embolization may be used to enable an easier resection.
 This procedure involves the insertion of a catheter or tube through an artery in the groin.
 The catheter is guided up through the blood vessels to the site of the tumor, where it delivers a glue-like liquid embolic agent that blocks the vessels that feed the tumor.
 When the blood vessels that feed the tumor are blocked off, bleeding can often be controlled better during surgery, helping to decrease surgical risks.

-The posterior approach allows for the identification of the dura and exposure of the nerve roots.
-Multiple levels can be decompressed through an epidural, and a posterior multilevel segmental fixation can be performed.
-The anterior approach is excellent for decompressing ventral tumors and effectively reconstructing the anterior column.
+The posterior (back) approach allows for the identification of the dura and exposure of the nerve roots.
+Multiple levels can be decompressed, and multilevel segmental fixation can be performed.
+The anterior (front) approach is excellent for tumors in the front of the spine and effectively reconstructing defects caused by removal of the vertebral bodies.
 This approach also allows placement of short-segment fixation devices.
-Thoracic and lumbar spinal tumors that affect both the anterior and posterior vertebral columns are a challenge to resect completely.
-Traditionally, a posterior (back) approach followed by a separately staged anterior (front) approach has been utilized surgically to treat these complex lesions.
+Thoracic and lumbar spinal tumors that affect both the anterior and posterior vertebral columns can be a challenge to resect completely.
+Not infrequently, a posterior (back) approach followed by a separately staged anterior (front) approach has been utilized surgically to treat these complex lesions.

-The typical hospital stay after surgery to remove a spinal tumor is about 5-10 days, depending on the patient's case.
-A required period of post-surgery physical rehabilitation may involve a stay in a physical rehabilitation hospital for a period of time.
+The typical hospital stay after surgery to remove a spinal tumor ranges from 2 to 14 days, depending on the patient's case.
+A required period of post-surgery physical rehabilitation may involve a stay in a rehabilitation hospital for a period of time.
 In other cases, physical therapy may take place at an outpatient facility or at the patient's home.
 The total recovery time after surgery may be as short as three months or as long as one year, depending on the complexity of the surgery and the patient's overall health.

 Outcome depends greatly on the age and overall health of the patient and on whether the spinal tumor is benign or malignant, primary or metastatic.
 In the case of primary tumors, the goal is to remove the tumor completely, leading optimally to the potential cure of the malignancy.
-In the case of metastatic tumors, the goal is almost always palliative.
-At best, treatment may provide the patient with an improved quality of life and prolonged life expectancy.
+In the case of metastatic tumors, the goal is almost always palliative, with treatment aimed at providing the patient with an improved quality of life and possibly prolonged life expectancy.